×

 • Hungarian is spoken as a national language in: Austria, Gambia, Hungary, Romania, Serbia, Slovakia, Slovenia, Ukraine.

 You will also get to know the continents where Tibetan and Hungarian speaking countries lie.
-Based on the number of people that speak these languages, the position of Tibetan language is not available and position of Hungarian language is 66.
+Based on the number of people that speak these languages, the position of Tibetan language is 29 and position of Hungarian language is 66.
 Find all the information about these languages on Tibetan and Hungarian.

 Tibetan and Hungarian Language History